JamesIves/f45-lionheart-strava-importer/README.md

 Alternatively you can follow the same steps as above but instead run the script locally with `npm run import`.

-## Note
+> [!NOTE]

-This script is in no way endorsed, associated, or affiliated with F45.
+> This script is in no way endorsed, associated, or affiliated with F45.
 I'm just an avid user and customer who misses their data.